 If you're into stylish looking cameras that pack a lot of punch.
 This Olympus OM-D E-M5 has a lot to offer.
 Aside from the vintage look to the camera, it's nice that they've included a view finder in this model.
 This camera comes in at 16 megapixels as compared with the 12 MP of the Canon.
 It also has interchangeable lenses, and plenty of add-ons.
 It also can take photos at 10 frames per second and has superb image stabilization (for those with less than steady hands).
 It's built to be sturdy camera.
 Fantastic if you're traveling a lot.
 The one thing reviewers revealed was that it doesn't do well with moving objects.
 If you're planning on going to fashion week, it might be good to save this camera for presentations and backstage.

 If you would like more automatic features, this Olympus E-PL7 just might be the one for you.
-It reigns in at $745, so the price-wise it's very affordable, but it's compact as mirrorless SLRs tend to be.
+Price-wise it's very affordable, but it's compact as mirrorless SLRs tend to be.
 It has fully automatic settings and image stabilization in the lens it comes with.